 I feel sexually inhibited and insecure.
 Why do I feel this way?
-And can I overcome my anxiety about sex and intimacy?
+And can I overcome my discomfort with sex and intimacy?

 I want to feel stronger desire and more emotional connection to my spouse through sex.
 What is getting in our way?